Alcolo47/NodeMCU-Tool/FAQ.md

 It's recommended to use the `--minify` flag to minify the code before uploading.
 Additionally, newer firmware versions `1.x.x` using an auto-baudrate detection algorithm - this means you can increase the baudrate to e.g. 115200 `--baud 115200` to speed up the transfer

 Additionally include the native [encoder Module](http://nodemcu.readthedocs.io/en/master/en/modules/encoder/) into your firmware to speed-up the uploading by factor 4..10!

+`--modified` option will also reduce your upload time by only uploading modified files.